 Mae is similar to the American term ‘dude’.
 In the US you might hear anyone calling someone ‘dude’, but in Costa Rica it applies to someone who’s between friends.
 You’re acquainted with them without being friends.

 This appears to be one of the areas where western intervention has succeeded.
-It’s a piece of slang and it’s highly likely a lot of the young Ticos got it from their American counterparts.
+It’s a piece of slang and it’s highly likely a lot of the younger Ticos got it from their American counterparts.
 This isn’t something you’ll hear older Costa Ricans say.

 Hasta Aquí me la Presto Dios